 Add together a 735 deadlift, 475 bench press, and 545 squat and that 1755 total would’ve won the 1972 powerlifting world championships in either the 181 or 198 class.
 And it would’ve won the 181 class as late as 1977.
 Of course, you can’t assume he’d hit three personal bests in the same meet, but comparing his presumed top lifts to the powerlifting standards of the ’70s, highlights just how strong he was as an under-200 bodybuilder then.

 Wilks calculators say the over-a-ton powerlifting totals of former pro bodybuilders Stan Efferding and Johnnie Jackson are more impressive, even at their much-loftier body weights.
 But Efferding never got close to Olympia-qualifying, and Jackson’s highest O placing was ninth.
 Columbu won the Mr. Olympia twice (if controversially the second time).
-We’ll explore eight-time Mr. O Ronnie Coleman’s strength in a future article.
-But, for now, let the Sardinian legend stand alone, a 5’5”, 180ish giant who walked amongst us:
+Let it be known: A 5’5”, 180ish giant once walked amongst us.

 Pound for pound, Franco Columbu was the strongest great bodybuilder of all time.